-Getting your PhD is a big endeavor—and not just because of the immense amounts of work involved.
-You’ll also need to spend additional years in school and tens—or hundreds—of thousands of dollars while doing so.
+Getting your Ph.D. is an endeavor—not just because of the immense work involved.
+You’ll also need to spend additional years in school and tens—or hundreds—of thousands of dollars paying for it.

 In this guide: